 In the late 1990s UK announced that 155mm would replace Light Guns by 2010 and joined the US in funding BAE’s 155 mm M777.
 This decision was rescinded some years later because there was no realistic prospect of sustaining 155mm over the air assault distances envisaged by UK doctrine.
 The need to extend life and reduce weight led to a Capability Enhancement Program that started deployment in 2007.
 Its main features include:

 Replacement of the A frame means that it is no longer essential to rotate the barrel for towing, although the traverse gear still has to be disconnected.
 A hinged stub axle so that the barrel could be rotated just by jacking the wheel without removing it has not been adopted by UK.

 Ammunition development has not been neglected.
-A new general purpose HE shell, L50, was selected in 2005, it is 5% longer than the current one, has the same weight and ballistic characteristics and complies with the insensitive munitions regulations, explosive content being over 19%.
+A new general purpose HE shell, L53, is being adopted, it is 5% longer than the current one, has the same weight and ballistic characteristics and complies with the insensitive munitions regulations, explosive content being over 19%.
 Lethality is enhanced by around 20%, and the manufacturer claims it has the same lethality as 155 mm HE M107, although probably only against certain target types.
 A new base ejection red phosphorus smoke shell, L52, provides multi-spectral screening.
 An insensitive extended range shell has also been developed, this uses base bleed to give 20.6 km maximum range although close to 22 km has been achieved in ‘hot and high’ conditions.
 Nevertheless, it’s unlikely to enter service until a course correcting fuze is available.
 Updated white light and new blacklight iilluminating have been introduced.
 However, HESH is no longer in service and coloured marker stocks are not being replaced.

 New fuzes are being adopted, a Multi-Function Fuze for HE (L166) and a new Electronic Time for smoke and illuminating (L163).
 These fuzes are set using a new induction fuze setter (L7).